dhananjaymallanna/MyBook/_chapters/006-interview-questions/002-questions.md

 1. Two-Phase Commit (2PC):

-This is a traditional approach where a coordinator service manages the transaction flow.
+This is a traditional approach where a coordinator service manages the transaction flow.<br>
-It involves a "prepare" phase where participants (microservices) confirm readiness, and a "commit" or "rollback" phase based on the outcome.
+It involves a "prepare" phase where participants (microservices) confirm readiness, and a "commit" or "rollback" phase based on the outcome.<br>
-While it guarantees ACID properties, 2PC can introduce complexity and become a single point of failure.
+While it guarantees ACID properties, 2PC can introduce complexity and become a single point of failure.<br>

 2. Event Sourcing and Sagas:

-This approach breaks down the transaction into a sequence of independent local transactions within each microservice.
+This approach breaks down the transaction into a sequence of independent local transactions within each microservice. <br>
-Events are published after each local transaction to trigger the next step in the saga (series of local transactions) in another service.
+Events are published after each local transaction to trigger the next step in the saga (series of local transactions) in another service. <br>
-If a failure occurs, compensating transactions can be implemented to undo changes.
+If a failure occurs, compensating transactions can be implemented to undo changes. <br>
-This approach is flexible and scalable but requires careful design and handling of eventual consistency (data eventually becomes consistent across services).
+This approach is flexible and scalable but requires careful design and handling of eventual consistency (data eventually becomes consistent across services).<br>

 3. API Choreography:

-Services communicate directly with each other using APIs and messages.
+Services communicate directly with each other using APIs and messages. <br>
-Each service is responsible for its own data consistency.
+Each service is responsible for its own data consistency. <br>
-Similar to event sourcing, eventual consistency is achieved.
+Similar to event sourcing, eventual consistency is achieved. <br>
-This approach is lightweight and promotes loose coupling but requires proper error handling and compensation strategies.
+This approach is lightweight and promotes loose coupling but requires proper error handling and compensation strategies. <br>

-Best Practices:
+** Best Practices: **

-Identify Transaction Boundaries: Not all interactions require strong ACID transactions.
+**Identify Transaction Boundaries:** Not all interactions require strong ACID transactions.
 Analyze your use cases to identify where eventual consistency is sufficient.
-Focus on Data Integrity: Design your data model to minimize inconsistencies between services.
+Focus on Data Integrity: Design your data model to minimize inconsistencies between services.<br>
-Compensating Transactions: Implement mechanisms to undo partial changes in case of failures.
+**Compensating Transactions:** Implement mechanisms to undo partial changes in case of failures.<br>
-Messaging and Queues: Leverage asynchronous messaging to decouple services and improve fault tolerance.
+**Messaging and Queues:** Leverage asynchronous messaging to decouple services and improve fault tolerance.<br>
-Monitoring and Observability: Monitor transactions across services to identify and address inconsistencies.
+**Monitoring and Observability:** Monitor transactions across services to identify and address inconsistencies.
 Choosing the best approach depends on your specific needs and the level of consistency required for your transactions.
-Consider factors like complexity, scalability, and fault tolerance when making your decision.
+Consider factors like complexity, scalability, and fault tolerance when making your decision. <br>

 - compensating transaction vs event driven architecture (What is the drawback when we use only componsentate?)
 - Distributed transcation across the microservice, how to implement?